 San Jose was founded in 1737, today it is a spread-out metropolis.
 San Jose is the capital and the largest city in Costa Rica, it is considered among the most cosmopolitan cities in Latin America.
 In the city and surroundings, you can find not only great options for accommodations, but also many wonderful restaurants, bars, museums, shopping centers, and colorful markets embracing the best of local culture and night life.

-San Jose is home to solid history and culture, outstanding architecture, friendly locals and bustling nightlife.
+San Jose Costa Rica is home to solid history and culture, outstanding architecture, friendly locals and bustling nightlife.
 It is considered as a traditional Central American city and a cosmopolitan urban city; San Jose provides its visitors an amazing collection of activities and attractions while vacationing in Costa Rica.

 This city is the cultural center of Costa Rica, thus there are plenty of art galleries, museums, parks and dining alternatives for visitors to choose from.
 Although the city is reasonably modern as far as the Latin American cities, as it is unusual to see buildings that are older than 100 years.

 San Jose sits in the middle of the country in the Central Valley and it is surrounded by superb untouched cloud forests.
 The city serves as a hub to the rest of the country and it is not only the perfect place to use as a base to tour around Costa Rica, but also serves as the gate for first and last night during a vacation

-Downtown San Jose is the busiest part of the city, with a network of streets and avenues where you can find city museums, hotels, restaurants, bars, and plazas.
+Downtown San Jose is the busiest part of the city, with a network of streets and avenues where you can find city museums, different hotels for all needs, restaurants, bars, and plazas.

 The downtown area is somewhat small and it is one of the most visited parts of the city by locals and visitors, thus do keep in mind that you might come across some heavy traffic with lots of congestion and noise.
 It is the heart of San Jose though and you may want to look at it.
 Streets and avenues are usually bustling with traffic and pedestrians, so walking might be the best way to explore this area.